 Various foreign countries in which we operate also have, or are developing, laws that govern the collection, use, disclosure, security and cross-border transmission of personal information.
 The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing focus on privacy and data protection issues that have the potential to affect our business.
 For example, privacy requirements in the European Union (the "EU") govern the transfer of personal information from the European Economic Area to the United States.
 In the EU and the United Kingdom, the collection and use of personal data is governed by the provisions of the General Data Protection Regulation ("GDPR"), in addition to other applicable laws and regulations.
 The GDPR came into effect in May 2018, repealing and replacing the European Union Data Protection Directive, and imposing revised data privacy and security requirements on companies in relation to the processing of personal data of EU and United Kingdom data subjects.
-The GDPR, together with national legislation, regulations and guidelines of EU member states and the United Kingdom governing the processing of personal data, impose strict obligations of up to 4% of a company's total global annual turnover for the preceding financial year or $\varepsilon 20$ million, whichever is greater.
+The GDPR, together with national legislation, regulations and guidelines of EU member states and the United Kingdom governing the processing of personal data, impose strict obligations with respect to, and restrictions on, the collection, use, retention, protection, disclosure, transfer and processing of personal data.
+The GDPR authorizes fines for certain violations of up to 4% of a company's total global annual turnover for the preceding financial year or €20 million, whichever is greater.
 Such fines are in addition to any civil litigation claims by data subjects.
 Brexit may also lead to further legislative and regulatory changes and increase our compliance costs.
 The United Kingdom has transposed the GDPR into domestic law, with a United Kingdom version of the GDPR taking effect in January 2021, after the end of the Brexit transitional period.
 This could have the result of exposing us to two parallel data privacy regimes in Europe, each of which potentially authorizes significant fines for certain violations.
 Other jurisdictions outside the EU are similarly introducing or enhancing privacy and data security laws, rules and regulations, which could increase our compliance costs and the risks associated with noncompliance.
 We cannot guarantee that we are, or will be, in compliance with all applicable international regulations as they are enforced now or as they evolve.